ANTHRO 1005 Introduction to Biological Anthropology: 4 semester hours

 This course focuses on a specific Western culture or geographically-related group of cultures utilizing ethnographic and/or archaeological sources.
 Ecological, economic, social, political, ethnic, religious, linguistic and cultural domains will be examined.
 Students are exposed to basic anthropological concepts for understanding diverse cultures in their historical and/or contemporary contexts.
 Topics will vary.

 ANTHRO 2232 Analysis of Archaeological Artifacts: 3 semester hours

 Prerequisites: ANTHRO 1019 or ANTHRO 2109 or consent of instructor.
 This course teaches the methods and techniques for analyzing the artifacts from an archaeological dig.
 Students learn to process, analyze, and interpret ceramics, stone tools, plant and animal debris according to form, design, use wear, and associations.
 This analysis will form the basis of interpretations about human behaviors and cultural and temporal affiliations.
 The student will prepare a report of the examined collection.

-ANTHRO 3202 History and Theory of Anthropology: 3 semester hours
+ANTHRO 2430 Ghosts, Goblins, and Godzillas: 3 semester hours

 ANTHRO 3209 Forensic Anthropology: 4 semester hours